 2. Enforce two-factor authentication.

 There is no excuse for not doing so.
-Turn on two-factor authentication on every website, in every system, in every app you use.
+Turn on two-factor authentication on every website, in every system, in every app you use, and this will do you a big favor in the future.
+Applications protected by multi-factor authentication are much harder for hackers to penetrate.

 3. Use encryption to protect data and communications.